 Headquartered half-a-block west of the State Capitol, the State Chamber’s most important activity is representing the business community on major issues of interest before the Nebraska Unicameral.
 Generally speaking, the Chamber follows issues and legislation addressing five key areas:

 - Labor law and other regulations facing employers

-A recent survey revealed that the Chamber’s legislative activity and updates were very important to 90 percent of the members – and more than 97 percent of members agreed the Nebraska Chamber is effective in representing the state’s business community.
+A recent survey revealed that the Chamber’s legislative activity and updates were very important to 90 percent of the members – and more than 95 percent of members agreed the Nebraska Chamber is effective in representing the business community.

-ACCOMPLISHMENTS: In the 2017 session of the Nebraska Legislature, more than 670 bills were introduced.
-In total, your Nebraska Chamber either took positions on or monitored roughly 250 measures due to their potential impact on businesses.
-The session brought some notable achievements for the business community, including State Chamber-supported bills such as:
+In total, your Nebraska Chamber either took positions on or monitored approximately 250 measures due to their potential impact on the state’s businesses and our economy.
+The 2018 session brought some notable achievements for the business community, including Chamber-supported bills such as:

-Over the past decade, the State Chamber has also become much more active in monitoring federal activities.
-The Nebraska Chamber is the state affiliate of two national organizations: the U.S. Chamber of Commerce and the National Association of Manufacturers.
+Over the past decade, the State Chamber has also become much more active in monitoring federal activities and reporting federal activities to its members.
+The Nebraska Chamber is the state affiliate of two national organizations – the U.S. Chamber of Commerce and the National Association of Manufacturers.

 As a leader in advocacy for the business community, the Nebraska Chamber works hard on behalf of its members.
 And the proof is in the numbers.
 More than 95 percent of the State Chamber’s members said they would recommend joining the State Chamber to a non-member business, according to one survey.